sagedevgroup/opet_smartcontract/scripts/README.md

 ```commandline
 python3 manage.py deploy_token
 ```
-It will request private key for tx sign with silent command promt.
+It will request the private key for tx sign with a silent command promt.

-Then wait till script will be deployed.
-After that script shows address of created contract.
+Then wait until script will be deployed.
+After that - the script shows an address of created contract.

 Example:
 ```